Certificate of Proficiency Programs

 The Funeral Service certificate program provides training toward completion of the education requirements for professional licensure as a funeral director and requires an associate degree or equivalent for admission.

-For program descriptions and required courses, view the PDF;
+For current program descriptions and required courses, view the PDF;

 or, access any specific, individual program page listed below. [see also DEGREE programs]

 [Reading and printing these pages requires Adobe Acrobat Reader, which may be downloaded here for free.]

 To view certificate offerings, please download our current catalog at www.mccc.edu/ccs.

 Individualized Certificate Programs